Live Versus Artificial Christmas Trees: Here's What You Should Know to Lower Your Fire Risk

-When choosing a Christmas tree, the biggest decision consumers make is whether to purchase a live tree or to use an artificial one.
-While artificial trees pose fewer safety concerns than live trees, each type comes with its own set of safety concerns.
+When choosing a Christmas tree, the biggest decision most people have to make is whether to purchase a live tree or to pull the artificial tree from the attic.
+While artificial trees pose fewer safety concerns than live trees, they don't really have the same look, feel, and smell as live trees.
+Whether you choose live or artificial, each type of tree comes with its own set of fire safety concerns.

-Start by purchasing a tree that is still alive.
-Keeping the tree alive starts with choosing one that hasn't turned into firewood before it got off the lot.
+Keeping the tree alive starts with choosing one that hasn't turned into firewood before it leaves the lot.
 Your best bet is to buy a tree that is still growing and cut it yourself (or have someone cut it for you).
 If you are buying a pre-cut tree, make sure it is still alive and healthy.
-Pull on the needles, if they come off easily, it is probably not in great condition.
+Pull on the needles.
+If they come off easily, it's not in great shape.
 The trunk should be sticky and the limbs should be very flexible.
-Lift the tree and bounce the cut end on the ground, if a significant number of needles fall off, it isn't a safe tree to take home.
+Lift the tree and bounce the cut end on the ground.
+If a significant number of needles fall off, it isn't a safe tree to take home.

-Fresh cut means fresh cut.
 When you get the Christmas tree home, cut off the bottom two inches of trunk.
-This will create a fresh, raw cut for the tree to soak in water.
-If you don't do this, the trunk may not be able to drink in the water in the Christmas tree stand.
+This will create a fresh cut for the tree to soak in water.
+If you don't do this, the trunk may not be able to pull in enough water to keep it moist.

-Water, water, and more water.
-Watering is essential.
-Keeping your thirsty Christmas tree well hydrated is the best way to fireproof it.
+Watering is essential to keeping your tree green and preventing fires.
 Keep the water in the stand well above the fresh-cut bottom of the trunk.
-There is no need to put more than water in the tree stand – your tree isn't picky about flavor or caffeine or sugar.
+There is no need to put more than water in the tree stand.
+The tree isn't picky about flavor, caffeine or sugar.
 Plain water is the best for Christmas trees.